 There’s also a Superman-themed movie theater that was fitted with posters of Shaq’s favorite movies.

 The grandeur doesn’t stop with the interior, though.

 Shaq nicknamed his party-perfect outdoor area “Shaq-apulco” quite aptly.

-The 95-foot long swimming pool has a large waterfall spilling over boulders and a swim-up bar.
-All of this looks out over the lake, the long private pier with boathouse, and the life-size statue of Shaq’s favorite comic book character: Superman.
+The 95-foot-long swimming pool has a large waterfall spilling over boulders and a swim-up bar.
+All of this looks out over the lake, the long private pier with a boathouse, and the life-size statue of Shaq’s favorite comic book character: Superman.